'Remarkable' baby home for the first time this Christmas

 A "remarkable" baby who weighed just 1.5kg at birth and has spent two months in hospital is home just in time for Christmas.

-"The outlook was pretty grim at that stage because usually when your water breaks you go into labour pretty quick," Cribbers told the Herald.
+"The outlook was pretty grim at that stage because usually when your water breaks you go into labour pretty quick," Cribbens told the Herald.

 Instead, the 35-year-old endured "nine torturous weeks" of not knowing if her baby was going to make it.